leabittm/starter-hugo-academic_2/content/fr/publication/WINART/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "in preparation (draft available on request)"
+publication: "arXiv preprint"
 publication_short: ""

-abstract: Triangulations of a twice punctured disk with at least two marked points on the boundary are associated to cluster categories of affine type $D$.
-Indecomposable objects in these categories can be arranged in three tubes using the Auslander-Reiten quiver, and the evaluation of the corresponding cluster variables give infinite friezes.
-We study these three friezes and their corresponding arcs on the surface and show that their three growth coefficients are equal.
+abstract: In this article, we study infinite friezes arising from cluster categories of affine type D and determine the growth coefficients for these friezes.
+We prove that for each affine type D, the friezes given by the tubes all have the same growth behaviour.

 # Summary.
 An optional shortened abstract.